OpenMined/PySyft/README_NEW.md

 1. [Official Documentation](https://openmined.github.io/PySyft/index.html)
 1. [Blogs](https://blog.openmined.org/)

-Nevertheless, introduce yourself to our continually growing [Slack](https://communityinviter.com/apps/openmined/openmined/) Community, and one of us will be happy to help you with your questions.
+Nevertheless, introduce yourself to our continually growing [Slack](https://communityinviter.com/apps/openmined/openmined/) Community with 14,500+ members, and one of us will be happy to help you with your questions.

 # Organisational Contributors